Running Different Verrsions of ASP.NET Web Pages (Razor) Side by Side

 If you want to run a site using a different version of ASP.NET Web Pages, you can configure the site to do that.
 If your site doesn't already have a web.config file in the root of the site, create a new one and copy the following XML into it, overwriting the existing content.
 If the site already contains a web.config file, add an

 <?xml version="1.0"?> <configuration> <appSettings> <add key="webPages:Version" value="1.0"/> </appSettings> </configuration>

-If you do not specify a version in the web.config file, a site is deployed as a version 2 site.
-(The version 2 assemblies are copied to the bin folder in the deployed site.)
+If you do not specify a version in the web.config file, a site is deployed as the latest version.
+(The assemblies are copied to the bin folder in the deployed site.)

-New applications that you create using the site templates in Web Matrix version 2 Beta include the Web Pages version 2 assemblies in the site's bin folder.
+New applications that you create using the site templates in Web Matrix include the Web Pages version assemblies in the site's bin folder.